Chaaampy/html-skeleton/README.md

 ## SPECS

-- For LESS : Any LESS stuff so the style.less could minify and compile into the style.min.css
+- For LESS : Any LESS stuff so the style.less could minify and compile into the style.min.css (IDE plugin or some task runner)
-- For the JS : Any minifier stuff so the main.js could minify correctly into the main.min.js
+- For the JS : Any minifier stuff so the main.js could minify correctly into the main.min.js (same as above)

+Please notre that you can work on your own workflow (SCSS, Stylus), with Gulp, Grunt etc. Feel free to fork and build your own html webapp skeleton !